Updated on February 16, 2023

 • Other migraine symptoms

-While the visual symptoms of kaleidoscope vision can feel alarming, they may not be anything to worry about.
-You could just have an ocular migraine.
-About a quarter of people who get migraines experience visual disturbances.8
+Kaleidoscope vision isn’t typically a sign of anything serious.
+You could just have an ocular migraine and about a quarter of people who get migraines experience visual disturbances.

 Treatment Options for Kaleidoscope Vision